 Maine Coon and territorial instincts

-Like all cats, Maine Coon temperament leads them to be naturally territorial.
-Our two most definitely don’t like strange cats entering their space.
+Like all cats, the natural Maine Coon temperament leads them to be instinctively territorial.
+Many don’t like it when strange cats entering their space.

 When you own a Maine Coon it will seem more like it owns you and you are living in its house.
 Everywhere it goes you will notice it rubbing and leaving its scent.
 Maine Coons usually have lots of favorite spots, not just one.